Gomez Palacio Population (2010): 327,985

 Additionally, over the last few years, we have kept track of the amount of men, women, and children served, the number of glasses given out, and the amount of advanced cataract patients referred to an ophthalmologist for cataract surgery.
 You can find each year's breakdown by clicking on the year below:

-Check out a video of this year's mission trip below.
+Check out a video of one of our mission trip's below.